repology/libversion/README.md

 libversion uses [CMake](https://cmake.org/) build system.

-To build the library, run `cmake . && make`.
+To build the library, run `cmake . && cmake --build .`.

-To run test suite, run `make test` after building.
+To run test suite, run `ctest` after building.

 To install the library systemwide, run `make install`.

-The project installs library, headers, pkg-config file and a demo utility, `version_compare`, which may be used to compare versions from command line:
+The project installs library, headers, pkg-config file, CMake import files and a demo utility, `version_compare`, which may be used to compare versions from command line:

 ```
 $ ./version_compare